 You welcome a new addition to your family.
 Your whole family is ecstatic and overjoyed.
+Your older child is especially excited over the birth of a new sibling.
 You constantly gush at this tiny newborn of yours who finally entered the world.
 Your toddler sports his proud ‘big brother’ t-shirt and wants to hold his new sibling all the time.

 And you’re more exhausted than you’ve ever been in your life.

 Why?
+Your child is adjusting to the birth of a new sibling.
+And it’s a big adjustment!
 Because your toddler loves this newborn baby SO MUCH…he’s decided to start sleeping like one, again.